 For non-commercial purposes, lets others distribute and copy the article, and to include in a collective work (such as an anthology), as long as they credit the author(s) and provided they do not alter or modify the article.

-The open access publication fee for this journal is USD 1000, excluding taxes.
-For all articles submitted between 1st January 2016 and 31st December 2017, there is a 25% discount off the open access publication fee so authors pay USD 750, excluding taxes.
-The open access publication fee for images in pathology in this journal is USD 500, excluding taxes.
+The open access publication fee for Case reports is USD 1000, excluding taxes.
+The open access publication fee for images in pathology is USD 500, excluding taxes.
 Learn more about Elsevier's pricing policy: http://www.elsevier.com/openaccesspricing.

 The Elsevier Publishing Campus (www.publishingcampus.com) is an online platform offering free lectures, interactive training and professional advice to support you in publishing your research.
 The College of Skills training offers modules on how to prepare, write and structure your article and explains how editors will look at your paper when it is submitted for publication.
 Use these resources, and more, to ensure that your submission will be the best that you can make it.